library(tidyverse)

 # danielle function to randomly split rectangle

-<- function(blocks, value) {
+split_block <- function(blocks, value) {

-split_block <- choose_rectangle(blocks)
+old <- choose_rectangle(blocks)

-old <- split_rectangle(blocks[old, ], value)
+new <- split_rectangle(blocks[old, ], value)

-new bind_rows(blocks[-old, ], new)
+bind_rows(blocks[-old, ], new)

 }